boredazfcuk/docker-squid/README.md

 # docker-squid
-An Alpine Linux Docker container for Squid with transparent HTTPS
+An Alpine Linux Docker container for Squid with transparent HTTPS interception and decryption